 Women's basketball vs. Illinois

 Erin Grant, a four-year letterwinner at Texas Tech from 2002-06, joined the University of Memphis women's basketball coaching staff in May of 2012.
-The former point guard still holds the Texas Tech and Big 12 Conference career assists record (844) and will oversee the development of the Tigers' perimeter players.
+The former point guard still holds the Texas Tech and Big 12 Conference career assists record (844) and oversees the development of the Tigers' perimeter players.

 "Erin brings a wealth of knowledge and very high-level experiences to the University of Memphis," head coach Melissa McFerrin said.
 "As an elite level point guard at Texas Tech and in the WNBA, she understands the game from the players' perspective.
 She played for an outstanding high school coach and for a Hall of Fame coach in Marsha Sharp at Texas Tech.
 She acquired her knowledge of the game from some of the game's very best.